 No expression made by students in the exercise of freedom of speech or freedom of the press under this policy shall be deemed to be an expression of the school, school district or an expression of school board policy.

-Cross Reference: POLICY 7:315 Restrictions on Publications; High Schools
+Cross Reference: POLICY 7:315 Restrictions on Publications; High Schools beneficial K-12 purposes such as providing personalized learning and innovative educational technologies, and increasing efficiency in school operations.

 Annual Notice to Parents about Educational Technology